gabrielbiga/sample-Tasks/README.md

 ## Running the sample

 1. Make sure you have the [NativeScript Command-line Interface](https://www.npmjs.com/package/nativescript) installed as well as all the prerequisites for the NativeScript development, described in the package page.

-2. Compile the TypeScript code
-  1. Install the dev dependencies of the sample (TypeScript)
+2. Install the dependencies of the sample (NativeScript modules and TypeScript compiler)

        `npm install`

-  2. Compile the TypeScript code to JavaScript
+3. Compile the TypeScript code

        `node_modules/typescript/bin/tsc -p ./app`

-3. Add the preferred platform-specific tools to the project library.
+4. Add the preferred platform-specific tools to the project library.
 Note that iOS development is only available with a Mac machine.

     `tns platform add ios|android`

+5. [Android only] Copy the AndroidManifest.xml file to the Android project folder.

+    `cp ./manifests/AndroidManifest.xml ./platforms/android/src/main`

 4. Run the project.